python/importlib_resources/importlib_resources/docs/migration.rst

 The best way to convert this is with the following idiom::

     with importlib_resources.path('my.package', 'resource.dat') as path:
         # Do something with path.
-After the with-state exits, any temporary
+After the with-statement exits, any
-        # file created will be immediately cleaned up.
+        # temporary file created will be immediately cleaned up.

-That's all fine is you only need the file temporarily, but what if you need it to stick around for a while?
+That's all fine if you only need the file temporarily, but what if you need it to stick around for a while?
 One way of doing this is to use an :py:class:`contextlib.ExitStack` instance and manage the resource explicitly::